tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - You are using something that is not as object as if it was an object.
 - JS is implicitly coercing values into their object counterparts so we can access properties and methods on them.
 - If we had to write code to turn a primitive into an object we would be writing Java!
-- One of unsung heroes of JS, that it does this boxing and does it well.
+- One of the unsung heroes of JS is that it does this boxing and does it well.

 **All programming languages have type conversions, because it's absolutely necessary.**